renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/reporting.md

 |      Secret      |     ✓     |
 |     License      |           |

-Trivy also supports an [ASFF template for reporting findings to AWS Security Hub][asff]
+Vul also supports an [ASFF template for reporting findings to AWS Security Hub][asff]

 ##### HTML
 |     Scanner      | Supported |